Where there’s smoke…

 This question, as all good questions do, begins with a cast iron skillet.

-My wife is—and this is putting it in a way only a loving and understanding husband can—security conscious.
+My wife is-and this is putting it in a way only a loving and understanding husband can-security conscious.
 When I buried house keys in our back yard, she dug them up to make sure no rapey yard guy found them by accident and broke in.
 Or she dug them up to make sure when she got locked out twice while I was on the road that she would have no recourse but to wait until a neighbor came home so she could get back in the house.
+Thinking back, I’m glad she did this because, though we could’ve used somewhere like flat rate locksmith Atlanta GA to help us get out of this predicament (something that they have done before), I don’t think my wife would’ve liked calling them out for something that is so easily resolvable.
+It saves a lot of time, after all.
+But I don’t think she was too happy with me.
 It doesn’t matter, because love means knowing when to let your wife dig up the back-up keys and hide them where no one will ever find them.

 This story is about love.
 This story is about Valentines.
 This story is about a cast iron skillet and me searing meat for a Valentine’s dinner and ignoring the smoke billowing up around my face.
 Because, in case you haven’t experienced it, love means getting smoke in your face.
 And love sometimes means getting to know your public servants.